Bread pudding with bourbon sauce is a rich dessert popular around the holidays. This recipe uses stale bread, milk, eggs and bourbon.

 Notes

 For fresh bread, cut it into cubes, place it on a baking sheet and bake at 250 F for 10 minutes.
-This will dry out the bread.
+This will help dry it out.

-Store bread pudding covered in the refrigerator for up to 5 days.
+Store covered in the refrigerator for up to 5 days.
+It’s best to store the sauce separately so the bread pudding doesn’t get too soggy.

 Serving: 1serving, Calories: 542kcal, Carbohydrates: 56g, Protein: 11g, Fat: 29g, Saturated Fat: 17g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 5g, Trans Fat: 1g, Cholesterol: 214mg, Sodium: 480mg, Potassium: 147mg, Fiber: 1g, Sugar: 32g, Vitamin A: 1079IU, Vitamin C: 1mg, Calcium: 137mg, Iron: 1mg